LinuxBeaver/LinuxBeaver/README.md

 Includes Linux binaries, Windows Binaries and Source Code

 ## FLATPAK Linux (INCLUDES CHROMEBOOK GIMP AS FLATPAK)
-  Filter binaries go in `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.
+  so. file filter binaries go in `/home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins` then restart Gimp and open GEGL Operations.

   ## SNAP Linux (NUMBER 393 VARIES)
-  Filter binaries go `/home/USERNAME/snap/gimp/393/.local/share/gegl-0.4/plug-ins` NOTE - the number 393 may vary so read http://gimpchat.com/viewtopic.php?f=9&t=20336 for finding the right directory.
+  .so file filter binaries go `/home/USERNAME/snap/gimp/393/.local/share/gegl-0.4/plug-ins` NOTE - the number 393 may vary so read http://gimpchat.com/viewtopic.php?f=9&t=20336 for finding the right directory.
 Simply go back to `/home/USERNAME/snap/gimp/` and look for the correct number directory.

 ## Mac OS (untested and no binaries) IF I GET HELP I MIGHT BE ABLE TO SUPPORT MAC.

-Filter Binaries go in `/Library/Application Support/gegl/0.4/plug-ins/`
-or perhaps `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins`
+.dylib file filter binaries go in `/Library/Application Support/gegl/0.4/plug-ins/` or perhaps `/home/(USERNAME)/.local/share/gegl-0.4/plug-ins`

 You may need to create `plug-ins` folder if it doesn't exist.